Rich (Skins series 5)

-Rich is the second episode of the fifth series of the British teen drama Skins.
+"Rich" was filmed in September 2010. is the second episode of the fifth series of the British teen drama Skins.
 It first aired on E4 in the UK on 3 February 2011.
 The episode focuses on the character Rich Hardbeck (Alexander Arnold) as he attempts to find a girlfriend, with the help of his friend Grace Blood (Jessica Sula).

+The episode was filmed in September 2010.

 Plot

 The episode begins with Rich Hardbeck, a metalhead, playing Slayer at a party he and his friend, Alo are attending, causing the two to get thrown out.
 Alo, fed up that Rich keeps getting in between him and girls, attempts to persuade him to find a girlfriend of his own.
 Rich, however, is adamant as to what kind of girl he would like to date - a girl like himself, as he believes that most girls he knows are too shallow for him.
 Alo promises to help him find one he likes.

 The next day, Rich meets Alo in the library, and Alo points out a female metalhead who works in the library, whom Alo nicknames "The Angel of Death."
 Rich attempts to talk to her, but she simply stares at him coldly, and he is too nervous.
 Alo, seeing that he needs help learning how to interact with girls, asks Franky, the newest member of the gang, if she can help.
 Franky, however, admits that she doesn't know anything about girls either, so they decide to ask Grace, an avid ballet dancer, for help.
 Before Grace can answer, they are interrupted by Grace's friend, Mini, who is not impressed to see Grace hanging out with the three, and especially Franky.
 Grace, however, meets up with Rich later on in the nearby park, and offers to help him, reasoning that, as she is a good actress, she can easily impersonate a metalhead.
 Rich is reluctant at first, saying that she represents everything he despises in the world, but eventually agrees.
 He shows her the girl he likes, and then takes her to his local music store, where Rich and the American owner, Toxic Bob, play her some metal music.
 When he offers her a complimentary CD, Rich is outraged and makes a sharply sexist remark, causing Grace to storm off.
 Later on, she challenges him for his rudeness to her, causing him to denounce ballet.
 Later on, at a pub, Grace shows up acting like a metalhead and can easily name some of Rich's favourite groups, which impresses him.
 In turn, he informs Grace indirectly that she lets people walk all over her, and she has no self-respect, prompting outrage on Grace's part.